Six ways to tell if he’s wasting your time

-While there used to be a lot of clear-cut rules about meeting people, apps like Grindr, Scruff and Tinder have created a whole new wilderness to explore.
+While there used to be a lot of clear-cut rules about meeting people, apps like Grindr, Scruff and Tinder have created a whole new wilderness to explore and decode.
 It’s not always easy to tell what’s going on — is he stringing you along, or just distracted, or shy, or not in the mood, or nervous, or too polite to say no?
 Or are you just another victim of endless chat?
 Wouldn’t he just tell you — or block you — if he wasn’t interested?

 You and your blue balls deserve some answers.
 Luckily for you, we’ve identified some warning signs (which we learned the hard way) that he’s actually never going to “get you to cum over when housemates r gone”, so you can move on and find someone who doesn’t just want you for your banter.